ergoplatform/ergoscript-by-example/README.md

 The first two links should enlighten you to the majority of the basics, and the links thereafter are more advanced deep dives.

+## Other Resources

+- [Video: Ergoscript examples using AppKit](https://www.youtube.com/watch?v=Md5s-XV6-Hs) This video covers the lifecycle of a smart contract on ergo, how to interact with the blockchain.
+It also covers step by step some of the examples in this repository.

 ## How To Contribute